postmodern/test/README.md

 1. Create an appropriately named directory.
 2. Add a build file (Makefiles preferred) if language is compiled.
-3. Add a program named test.
-It must print the word "test" and exit.
-May include other common boilerplate code.
+3. Add a program or file named test.
+If it can write to stdout, it must print the "test".
+May also contain other common boilerplate code.